long con magazine is a canadian quarterly for art re. art.

 commitments

-In recognition of the many historical and immediate barriers to artistic creation and recognition, we prioritize submissions from First Nation, Inuit, Métis, and other Indigenous artists; Black artists, Brown artists, artists of colour, and other racialized artists; 2SLGBTQIA+ artists; artists with disabilities or chronic illnesses; and artists with experiences of trauma, incarceration, poverty, or displacement.
+In recognition of the many historical and immediate barriers to artistic creation and recognition, we prioritize submissions from First Nations, Inuit, Métis, and other Indigenous artists; Black artists, Brown artists, artists of colour, and other racialized artists; 2SLGBTQIA+ artists; artists with disabilities or chronic illnesses; and artists with experiences of trauma, incarceration, poverty, or displacement.

 Help us make more informed editorial decisions by identifying any backgrounds or experiences that have made it more difficult for you to create art or be recognized for your artistic labour.
 Backgrounds and experiences don’t need to be addressed in your submission, bio, or artist statement: include them in the field “Additional notes for the editors” to ensure they remain confidential.